tengcharmaine/tp/docs/DeveloperGuide.md

 We will thus:
 - Implement a feature to allow users to edit and delete specific notes.
-- Implement a feature for users to have the option of hiding the notes section in the patient's profile card.
+- Implement a feature for users to have the option of hiding the notes section for each patient in the patient list panel.
 - Allow users to tag and label different types of notes such as a tag for patient's diagnosis and another for their medication.

 **Examples**